feldpost/google_text/README.md

 Overview
 --------

 GoogleText is a SMS client library for sending and receiving free SMS through Google Voice.
-Alas, Google Voice does not yet have an API.
-So GoogleText uses Curl and Nokogiri to scrape and post using your regular Google Voice service URLs.
+Alas, Google Voice does not yet have an API, so GoogleText uses Curl and Nokogiri to scrape and post using Google Voice web URLs.

 Why?